TiFalcom/Coordinates-to-CEP/README.md

   <li>After completing those two informations the program will run and save the CEPS on file EXPORT_CEPS.CSV(depending on the number of observations, it might take a while).</li>
 </ol>

+## Suport

+You can get suport with the following e-mail: diego.giovanini4@gmail.com

 ## Roadmap

 The next steps are: